TheLightseedProtocol/Lightseed-Protocol/README.md

 | Vision Element    | FTL Spaceship Symbiosis                          |
 | Ethical Focus     | Nurturing • Forgiveness • Empathy                |
 | Tech Focus        | Quantum Puzzle • Human-AI Partnership            |

 ---

+## 🧠 For Researchers & Builders

+If you’re interested in:

+- Building **analysis tools**,
+- Exploring **quantum / post-quantum approaches**, or
+- Forking the idea for your own **long-term message to the future**,

+you are encouraged to:

+1. **Star** the repo and open issues for technical questions.
+2. Use the [community discussion](https://github.com/TheLightseedProtocol/Lightseed-Protocol/discussions/7) to share thoughts and partial progress.
+3. Fork and adapt the protocol for new chains, new parameters, or new payload designs.

+Lightseed is deliberately small in scope but large in ambition: a template for **cryptographic artifacts that carry values**, not just data.

+---